-The values, morals and impressions made on me while growing up were my seeds of change.
+The values, morals, and impressions made on me while growing up were my seeds of change.
 Non-judgmental acceptance allowed those seeds to take root.
 A Caucasian female a minority in a diverse community for me equaled an opportunity to enrich my life.
-All of us co-existed in my old neighbor.
-Shared poverty made us color and culture blind. if one suffered injustice we all suffered injustice.
-We shared food, clothing, ideals and dreams.
+All of us co-existed in my old neighborhood.
+Shared poverty made us color and culture-blind.
+If one suffered injustice, we all suffered injustice.
+We shared food, clothing, ideals, and dreams.
 Our children played together regardless of skin color burka or braids.
 In bonding with each other discoveries were made.
 With discovery came the realization that there were no differences.
-Regardless of backgrounds, dress, religions at the core of each of us we shared the same fears, desires and ability to love.
+Regardless of background, dress, or religion, we all share the same fears, desires, and ability to love.

 As I've grown older I have come to believe that the enlightenment I had while living in my old neighborhood was a mirage.
-Now living in a area where closeted racism is the norm on both sides of the racial fence has me deeply troubled and concerned.
-What future are we leaving for our grandchildren.
-Are we going backwards into crosses burning on lawns and people of darker skin hanging from trees.
+Now living in an area where closeted racism is the norm on both sides of the racial fence has me deeply troubled and concerned.
+What future are we leaving for our grandchildren?
+Are we going backward, toward crosses burning on lawns and people of darker skin hanging from trees?
 It starts with burning and ends with burning as well.
-Closed borders and closed minds may not be the answers but may be the true death of change or hope for us all.
+Closed borders and closed minds may not be the answers but might be the true death of change or hope for us all.